george123wright/Portfolio/README.md

 - [Notes](#Notes)
 - [License](#License)

 This repository hosts a set of Python scripts for constructing equity portfolios using a range of quantitative valuation models and optimisation techniques.
 The workflow pulls market and fundamental data, generates forecasts with multiple statistical approaches and produces optimised portfolio allocations.
-The results are written to Excel workbooks for inspection or further analysis.
+The results are exported into Excel workbooks for inspection or further analysis.

 The repository follows a classical quantitative finance workflow: